stiles/la-geography/README.md

 - **LA Times Data Desk**: https://github.com/datadesk/boundaries.latimes.com (archived)

 All sources are official government portals or trusted journalism organizations with open data licenses.

-### Special thanks

-The comprehensive LA neighborhoods layer comes from the groundbreaking [Mapping LA](https://github.com/datadesk/boundaries.latimes.com) project created by [Ben Welsh](https://github.com/palewire) and the [LA Times Data Desk](https://github.com/datadesk).
-This project, active from 2009-2021, became the definitive geographic reference for how Angelenos describe where they live.
-Though archived, its boundaries remain the gold standard for LA geography.
-We're honored to preserve and distribute this work.

 ## Coordinate reference systems